EnlighterJS/EnlighterJS/Docs/60-CustomBuilds.md

 [UglifyJS2](https://github.com/mishoo/UglifyJS2) and [clean-css](https://github.com/jakubpawlowicz/clean-css) are used to minify the production-ready javascript and css files.
 To save bandwidth/traffic or include self-defined languages, you can easily customize your EnlighterJS build by editing the *build.xml* file (found in the root directory) and run Apache ANT (target *build*)

+### Cloud/Web based builder ###

-You can also use the web-based [EnlighterJS Builder](http://enlighterjs.andidittrich.de/Builder.html) to generate your customized package **without the need of ANT** - everything is done for you server-site!
+You can also use the web-based [EnlighterJS Builder](http://enlighterjs.andidittrich.de/Builder.html) to generate your customized package **without the need of ANT/development environment** - everything is done for you server-site!

 ### Software Requirements ###